digitalcredentials/docs/integration/jff.md

 ### Installing the Wallet

-To install the DCC Learner Credential Wallet, **from an iOS or Android device**:
-- Visit [lcw.app](https://lcw.app/), which has links to install the app from the Apple App Store and Google Play Store.
+IMPORTANT:  For the JFF PlugFest *DO NOT* use the version of the wallet that is in the Apple App Store or the Google Play Store (or linked from [lcw.app](https://lcw.app/)).

+You should instead either:

+- build locally from the [LCW github repository](https://github.com/digitalcredentials/learner-credential-wallet)

+OR
+- contact us to get a TestFlight account

+Once you have a local build running or a TestFlight instance, then:

 - Setup the Learner Credential Wallet by selecting ‘Quick Setup (Recommended)’ and creating a passphrase to secure the wallet.
-- Select the deep link from a web page.
+- Select the deep link from a web page on your phone

 ### Overall Flow